-Special correspondent Mostaghim reported from Tehran and Daragahi from Istanbul.
+Special correspondent Mostaghim reported from Tehran and Times staff writer Daragahi from Beirut.